-- i) pre-sorting is carried out; - ii) value recovery from by-products of the process is maximised; - iii) energy recovery is maximised; and - iv) any residue of the process can be satisfactorily managed and or made use of.
+- i) pre-sorting is carried out ensuring that residual waste (i.e. that which cannot be reused, recycled or composted) is recovered; - ii) value recovery from by-products of the process is maximised; - iii) energy recovery is maximised, where possible utilising combined heat and power (CHP); and - iv) any residue of the process can be satisfactorily managed and or made use of.